 Review other appropriate information

 Find out what are the actual resources that outline telemarketing rules and restrictions in a particular country and make sure that you read through all of those.
-Besides some fundamental things like what regulatory scheme is in place or what actions are prohibited for telemarketers, be sure that you also understand the specific requirements, such as the time of day in which telemarketing calls can be received by the user.
+Besides some fundamental things like what regulatory scheme is in place or what actions are prohibited for telemarketers, or what are the legal times for telemarketers to call, be sure that you also understand the specific requirements, such as the time of day in which telemarketing calls can be received by the user.

 Tell people who you are